Thursday, 4 May 2023

 Pharma GABA

-Amitriptyline (takes time to find the ‘sweet spot’ at low doses for ME) great for sleep and pain
+Amitriptyline (takes time to find the ‘sweet spot’ at low doses for ME) useful for sleep, pain and migraine.

 Mirtazepine at night to help with sleep along